 What we know is that for alternative credentialing to be most effective, employers need to be fully engaged with higher education to help define, implement, and evaluate this concept.

-Dr. Robert J. Hansen has served as Chief Executive Officer of UPCEA since September 2010.
-He has led the century-old organization through dramatic changes since that time.
-He established the Center for Research and Marketing Strategy in 2011 and then established a number of initiatives targeting the association’s unique role in online leadership and management under the umbrella of the Center for Online Leadership: the Summit for Online Leadership, the Online Leadership Roundtable for chief online learning officers, and the UPCEA Hallmarks of Excellence in Online Leadership, which were endorsed by several leading associations serving the C-suite and other organizations in the online space.
+Dr. Robert J. Hansen was named Chief Executive Officer of the University Professional & Continuing Education Association in September 2010.
+Under Hansen’s leadership, UPCEA has grown by 125% in the past six years.
+He established a number of initiatives targeting the association’s unique role in online leadership and management under the umbrella of the National Council for Online Leadership: the Summit for Online Leadership and Administration, the Online Leadership Roundtable for chief online learning officers, and the UPCEA Hallmarks of Excellence in Online Leadership.
+He also established the UPCEA Hallmarks of Excellence in Professional and Continuing Education, advancing two frameworks to provide a set of standards that reflect the ambitions, potential, and importance of units that serve adult learners.

 Dr. Smutz also is the Founding Dean of UCLA Global Online.
 This campus initiative is focused on establishing UCLA’s presence as a global university with respect to its educational offerings.
 It will include both campus based graduate-level programs and UCLA Extension certificates when it launches in Fall 2018.